techpleiad/jgit-jenkins-pipeline/README.md

 ## Why Gitflow!
 This [blog](https://jeffkreeftmeijer.com/git-flow/) answers everything!
-*I like the title of the blog a lot 'why-arent-you-using-git-flow'.
+*I like the title of the blog a lot 'why-arent-you-using-git-flow'*.

 ## Implementation of gitflow
 This pipeline is backed by with maven plugin [jgit-flow](https://bitbucket.org/atlassian/jgit-flow) which is basically java implementation of gitflow-workflow by atlassian.